-The University of Sheffield’s Department of Animal and Plant Sciences is home to one of the biggest communities of whole-organism biologists in the UK.
+The University of Sheffield’s School of Biosciences is home to one of the biggest communities of whole-organism biologists in the UK.
 It is dedicated to solving pressing environmental problems.
 91% of its graduates are in work or further study within six months (Destination of Leavers of Higher Education survey data 2016/17).

 Animal and plant scientists play a vital role in understanding links between living organisms.

 International Foundation Year students can progress to degrees including: